17 Mar Great Lifestyle Brand Examples: Marketing Done Right

 Ever since the brand was built in 1970, it had set its eyesight to a specific type of shopper: young and into alternative culture.
 Aside from offering stylish and slightly edgy clothes, the brand also started to sell other lifestyle products like records, and home decor.

-When their following picked up, they decided to embrace the idea of being a lifestyle brand by kickstarting blog posts that covered brand new music, in-store events, and even exclusive look into making their famous look books!
-However, UO excelled its lifestyle concept through its social media management on Instagram in comparison to content marketing.
+When their following picked up, they decided to embrace the idea of being one of the leading lifestyle brands by kickstarting blog posts that covered brand new music, in-store events, and even exclusive look into making their famous look books!
+However, UO excelled in its lifestyle branding through its SMM on Instagram in comparison to content marketing.

-Each of the brand’s stores in every major city such as New York, Chicago, DC, Miami and Philly, have their own separate accounts tailored for itself.
+Each of the brand’s stores in every major city such as New York, Chicago, DC, Miami, and Philly, have their own separate accounts tailored for themselves.
 For example, Chicago’s Instagram account showcases photos of the Magnificent Mile.
 Contrastingly, Miami’s reveal scenic photos of the beachfront.

-Despite the controversies it has gone through due to some questionable product, UO is still on the top of its game through its lifestyle products marketing.
+Despite the controversies it has gone through due to some questionable products, UO is still at the top of its game among today’s lifestyle brands, thanks to its lifestyle brand marketing.

-But, if any of the mentioned lifestyle brands teaches us one thing about products and apparel marketing, it’s consistency.
-All aforementioned brands, in fashion, have illustrated consistent storytelling in their respective digital marketing campaigns.
-It must be remembered that emotions is a big selling point for lifestyle brands.
+But, if any of the mentioned successful lifestyle brands teaches us one thing about products and apparel marketing, it’s consistency.
+All aforementioned lifestyle brands, in fashion, have illustrated consistent storytelling in their respective digital marketing campaigns.
+It must be remembered that emotions are a big selling point for lifestyle brands and their lifestyle branding.
 Should you choose to venture out on content marketing or digital marketing, your voice should be consistent.